WAXY (AM)

-WAXY (790 kHz) is an AM radio station licensed to South Miami, Florida, with a Spanish adult contemporary and conservative talk format.
+WAXY (790 kHz) is an AM radio station licensed to South Miami, Florida, with a Spanish adult contemporary and conservative talk radio format.
 The station is owned by Audacy, Inc. Its studios are located in Audacy's Miami office on Northwest Second Avenue, and its transmitter is in Everglades National Park.

 The callsign was formerly used on FM at 105.9, until Jefferson-Pilot acquired the callsign.
 That station, now WBGG-FM and owned by iHeartMedia with a classic rock format, is not affiliated with the current WAXY.